 - Kindness: People like people that are kind.
 Giving compliments and practicing consideration create a ripple effect of positivity and kindness.
 These small gestures make people feel good about their workplace, their leaders, and themselves.

-- Passion: One trait all successful leaders share is their passion for what they do.
+- Passion: One personality trait all successful leaders share is their passion for what they do.
 Without enthusiasm and drive for your vision, success and influence are impossible.
 If you love what you do, you’ll work hard at it and demonstrate care.

 - Positivity: Having a positive attitude in the workplace can be instrumental in reducing stress and boosting employee morale.
 Being positive makes the workday fun and productive, facilitates interaction, and builds strong relationships.